 The aims of the Sixth Form curriculum are:

 The minimum academic requirement for entry to the Sixth Form is two GCSE passes at grade A (or grade 7 where relevant) and three at grade B (or grade 6 where relevant) plus minimum grade 5 in Mathematics and English Language or Literature.
-In addition to this general requirement, each subject has specific minimum entry requirements; these are listed towards the back of this guide.
+In addition to this general requirement, each subject has specific minimum entry requirements; these are listed in the curriculum guide.